ovenzeze/open-interpreter/interpreter/server/tests/README.md

 - Tests for features that are not yet implemented will be skipped rather than failing
 - Rate limiting tests may temporarily exhaust your API quota
 - Some tests require specific environment variables to be set in your `.env` file
+- The server uses PM2 for process management, you can check server status with `server.sh status`
+- Current implementation skips some authentication and OpenAI compatibility tests